Program Information: Medical College of Georgia-Charlie Norwood VA Medical Center Psychology Internship - Psychological Service (26)

 Other Fringe Benefits (not indicated above): Health Insurance and Student Health Care Options; 4 hours of protected research time.

-Brief description of the typical work day for an intern at this training site This internship provides training in the core clinical/counseling psychology skills of psychodiagnostic interviewing, psychological testing, individual/family/group psychotherapy, and consultation-liaison services.
+Brief description of the typical work day for an intern at this training site This internship provides training in the core clinical/counseling psychology skills of psychodiagnostic interviewing, psychological testing, individual/group psychotherapy, and consultation-liaison services.
 The typical workday varies by the rotation on which the intern is working although 2 hours are allotted for didactic readings, writing, and administrative tasks across all rotations/training experiences.
+The AU-paid interns will complete 3 4-month Rotations (General, Integrated Health, and Emphasis Rotations) while the VA-paid interns will be complete 2 6-month Rotations (General and Emphasis Rotations) as most rotations include integrated health care teams and opportunities for brief assessment/treatment and consultation liaison work can be completed across general and/or emphasis training.
 For the General Practice Rotation, a typical workday would involve a combination of individual or group therapy and psychological assessment activities.
 Typically, 30-60 minutes of individual supervision are built into the daily schedule.
 For the Integrated Health Psychology rotation, interns provide brief screening, patient/family consultations, psychological triage, and liaison work with the interdisciplinary team across different interdisciplinary health care clinics.
 For the Integrated Health Psychology rotation, typically 30 minutes of individual or group supervision is provided per clinic/program served.
 The Emphasis Track rotations (6 current offerings) are quite varied in daily training structure.
-Most continue core training in clinical/counseling psychology skills that are uniquely adapted to the emphasis training (e.g., Child/Family, Forensic, Clinical Health Psychology, HIV & LGBTQ Health Disparities, Psychology of Women, and Trauma).
+Most continue core training in clinical/counseling psychology skills that are uniquely adapted to the emphasis training (e.g., Child/Family (AU), Forensic (AU), Clinical Health Psychology (AU), Clinical Health, Rehabilitation Medicine and Behavioral Sleep Medicine (VA), HIV & LGBTQ Health Disparities (AU), Women’s Health (VA), and Trauma (VA)).

 Does this site have practicum psychology students on site?
 No